alsami/MediatR.Extensions.Autofac.DependencyInjection/README.md

 }
 ```

 By default all `MediatR` dependencies will be registered as transient (`InstancePerDependency`).
-Start from version `9.2.0` you can configure the scope
+Starting with version `9.2.0` you can configure the scope

 ```csharp
 var builder = new ContainerBuilder();